ipa320/accompany/UvA/README.txt

   sudo apt-get install gstreamer-tools

-Install the gscam ROS package from file: dependencies/gscam.tar.gz This file has been slightly altered to drop old frames (sync=false) and so always provide the last frame.
+Install the gscam ROS package in: UvA/dependencies/gscam This file has been slightly altered to drop old frames (sync=false) and so always provide the last frame.